 5. Losing My Virginity

 Losing My Virginity is the first biography book I recommend on the list.
 Richard Branson’s story taught me more about life in business than all the courses we had all that semester.
 The truth is, to reach your true potential, you need to be inspired.

-We’ve always said that the easiest way to become a millionaire is to hang out with a billionaire.
-In this book, you’ll go through a complete journey from childhood to building one of the biggest and coolest brands in the world, owning over 200 companies in multiple industries, and pushing your mindset further than you already have.
+We’ve always said that hanging out with a billionaire is the easiest way to become a millionaire.
+In this book, you’ll go through a complete journey from childhood to building one of the world’s biggest and most excellent brands, owning over 200 companies in multiple industries, and pushing your mindset further than you already have.

 By the end of this book, you’ll feel like Richard Branson is your mentor, and some might even say Spirit Animal.
 I recommend this to my clients who are entrepreneurs themselves.
 It’s got a good mix.
-So you’re having a good time reading it.
+So you have a good time reading it.

 Author: Richard Branson

 Tools of Titans brings a new perspective to what business could look like today.
 You’ll learn the tactics, routines, and habits of billionaires, icons, and world-class performers.
 After conducting interviews for his podcast with billionaires, generals, etc., he noted the common traits.

 After reading it, these people share the tools and practices that help them get there.
 Tim said that the tribe of mentors takes everything that made Tools of Titans a bestseller and 10x them.
 The book is like a buffet with short, easy-to-follow and implements advice for the most exciting people in the world.

 Tim Ferriss is a renowned author, investor, entrepreneur, and self-improvement master.
 It is not a self-help book but an introduction to the minds of individuals who can perform their best consistently.
 This book is a perfect read for anyone trying to implement new strategies to perform better weather routines, tactics, or habits to take them to the next level.
 I recommend picking up this best business book if you fit into this category.